Connect with others who understand.

 Treatment Options for Pityriasis Rosea and Psoriasis

-Doctors typically recommend different treatments for pityriasis rosea and psoriasis, although some therapies may help with both conditions.
+Doctors typically recommend different treatments for pityriasis rosea and psoriasis.
+However, some therapies may help with both conditions.

 Pityriasis Rosea Treatments

-Because pityriasis rosea is thought to be caused by an infection, some doctors recommend taking antiviral drugs such as acyclovir or antibiotics.
-However, it’s unclear whether these medications actually treat the condition.
+Because pityriasis rosea is thought to be caused by an infection, some doctors recommend taking an antiviral drug such as acyclovir.
+Research suggests it might help relieve symptoms or speed healing in some cases, but it’s not considered a primary treatment.

-Phototherapy or light therapy — exposing the skin to ultraviolet (UV) light — can sometimes help clear pityriasis rosea.
+Phototherapy (light therapy) — exposing skin to ultraviolet (UV) light — can sometimes help clear pityriasis rosea.
 In this case, a limited amount of sunlight may help.

 Psoriasis Treatments